covince/covince/README.md

-# CovInce web
+# CovInce

-React app for exploring CovInce data.
+CovInce is an an application built in React for visualising numbers and proportions of lineages.
+It is currently used primarily for the spatiotemporal display at https://covid19.sanger.ac.uk/.

 # Development